edoucet-AI/ai-case-study/README.md

 <p>In the online grocery market, Instacart currently holds 21.6% of the market share.
 Instacart however, has a few major competitors.
 Walmart and Amazon own 25.7% and 22.0% of the market share respectively based on sales in 2024.</p>

+> Chart of the Market Share by company sales for 2024
 <p align="center">
   <img src="AI Case Study_Market Share By Company.JPG" alt="Market Share By Company" width="1000"/>
 </p>